SnakeBiit/Online_shop_chatbot/README.md

-This is my personal project, is an application CRUD(create,read,update,delete) which contains an chatbot for client budget recommandations.
+This is my personal project, is an application CRUD(create,read,update,delete) which contains an chatbot for client budget recommandations.</br>
 The important parts of this project are:
 -UI(HTML,CSS,JAVASCRIPT,BOOTSTRAP for admin page) -BACKEND(PHP,MySql and JavaScript for the cart, i used localhost for storing the data and for displaying it in the cart)